litmining/litmining.github.io/src/index.md

 {% include "partials/workflow.html" %}

-- Our tool [pubget](https://neuroquery.github.io/pubget/) performs the tasks of collecting documents and extracting their content.
+- [Pubget](https://neuroquery.github.io/pubget/) downloads articles from [PubMed Central](https://www.ncbi.nlm.nih.gov/pmc/) and extracts their content.
 - The corpora created by pubget can be stored in a dedicated [OSF project](https://osf.io/d2qbh/).
-- Our tool [labelbuddy](https://jeromedockes.github.io/labelbuddy/) can be used to manually annotate papers.
+- [Labelbuddy](https://jeromedockes.github.io/labelbuddy/) can be used to manually annotate papers.
-- We have an open repository of [labelbuddy annotations](https://litmining.github.io/labelbuddy-annotations/), where researchers can re-use, update, and add new annotations.
+- The [labelbuddy-annotations](https://litmining.github.io/labelbuddy-annotations/) repository is a place to store, share, and analyze annotations.
-- Our tools [pubget](https://neuroquery.github.io/pubget/) and [pubextract](https://github.com/neurodatascience/pubextract/) can be used to automatically extract information.
+- [Pubget](https://neuroquery.github.io/pubget/) and [pubextract](https://github.com/neurodatascience/pubextract/) can automatically extract some information from articles.
-- For the step of analyzing the data, each project can have its own code ("custom code"), which we hope would be tracked and shared in its own repository on GitHub or elsewhere ("GitHub repo").
+- For dedicated information extraction and for analysis, each project can have its own code ("custom code"), which can be tracked and shared in its own repository on GitHub or elsewhere ("GitHub repo").

 ## Pubget